JaGallup/spaceland/README.md

     pip install -e git+https://github.com/JaGallup/spaceland.git#egg=spaceland

- On Python 3.5+ it has no dependencies; on Python 3.3 and 3.4 it will install the [backport of the standard library's `typing` module][tbp], and on Python 3.3 it will install the [backport of the standard library's `pathlib` module][pbp].
+ On Python 3.5+ it has no dependencies; on Python 3.3 and 3.4 it will install the [backport of the standard library's `typing` module][tbp].

 [tci]: https://travis-ci.org/JaGallup/spaceland.svg?branch=master